CONDENSED MATTER PHYSICS

 condensation

-5. ATOMIC AND MOLECULAR PHYSICS reference text: B. H
+5. ATOMIC AND MOLECULAR PHYSICS reference text: B.

-Bransden & C. J. Joachain Physics of atoms and
+H Bransden & C. J. Joachain Physics of atoms and

 molecules, Longman Scientific & Technical chapter 3

-One-electron atoms - the Scheoedinger equation for
+One-electron atoms - the Schroedinger equation for

 one-electron atoms - energy levels - the eigenfunctions of